On the k-Means/Median Cost Function: Bounds for Euclidean -means

 The size of the set $S$ is $O \left(\frac{\N(\Sp, \sqrt{\veps/2}) \cdot \log{|Y|}}{\sqrt{\veps}} \right)$.
 Repeating the same for all $k$ optimal clusters, we get a set $\xi$ of size $O \left( \frac{\N(\Sp, \sqrt{\veps/2}) \cdot k \cdot \log{n}}{\sqrt{\veps}}\right)$. \end{proof}

-Note that Ackermann \etal~\cite{streamkm} gave an upper bound of $O \left( (9d/\veps)^{d/2} \cdot k \cdot \log{n}\right)$.
-Our bound is better and the improvement may be attributed to reducing the $d$-dimensional case to a $1$-dimensional case.
-On the other hand, we also give a lower bound analysis which is not done by Ackermann \etal~\cite{streamkm}.
-Our lower bound analysis essentially shows that the factors of $k$, $\log{n}$ and $(1/\veps)^{d/2}$ are unavoidable in some sense.
+Note that our upper bound is better than the bound of \cite{streamkm} and the improvement may be attributed to reducing the $d$-dimensional case to a $1$-dimensional case.
+We also give a lower bound below which essentially shows that the factors of $k$, $\log{n}$ and $(1/\veps)^{d/2}$ are unavoidable.

-\begin{theorem}[Lower bound for Euclidean $k$-means] For any $0 < \veps < 1/8$, any integer $k \geq 1$, there exists a dataset $X \subseteq \R^d$ with $n$ points such that any set $\xi \subseteq \R^d$ with $\Phi(\xi, X) \leq \veps \cdot \Delta_k(X)$ satisfies $|\xi| = \Omega \left( \frac{\Pa(\Sp, \sqrt{8 \veps}) \cdot k \cdot \log{n}}{\sqrt{\veps}} \right)$. \end{theorem}
+\begin{theorem}[Lower bound for Euclidean $k$-means] For any $0 < \veps < 1/8$, any integer $k \geq 1$, there exists a dataset $X \subseteq \R^d$ with $n$ points such that any set $\xi \subseteq \R^d$ with $\Phi(\xi, X) \leq \veps \cdot \Delta(X,k)$ satisfies $|\xi| = \Omega \left( \frac{\Pa(\Sp, \sqrt{8 \veps}) \cdot k \cdot \log{n}}{\sqrt{\veps}} \right)$. \end{theorem}